prakashkukanoor/Three-Tier-Architecture/README.md

 - [Three Tier Architecture](#ThreeTierArchitecture)

 ## Introduction
-This github repo is to mainatin terrafor and terragrunt code to create AWS Cloud Infrastructure for campus pulse inc.
+This github repo is to mainatin terraform and terragrunt code to create three tier architecture in AWS Cloud.

 ## Installation
 - Install Homebrew